djale1k/Dzalevski/README.md

 ### Hi there 👋

- 👨‍💻 I am a Senior Backend Engineer with a passion for designing and developing user-facing applications on a big scale.
-With a focus on distributed systems and API design, I bring over 6 years of experience in the field.
+ 👨‍💻 I am a Senior Software Engineer with a passion for designing and developing user-facing applications on a big scale.
+With a focus on distributed systems and API design, I bring over 7 years of experience in the field.

 🔭 I am based in Skopje, Macedonia, and thrive in collaborative and dynamic environments.
 I am always eager to take on new challenges and contribute to cutting-edge projects.
 If you're looking for a dedicated and experienced Senior Backend Engineer, feel free to reach out to me.
 Let's connect and explore potential opportunities!